dayton-outar/shillings/docs/README.md

 3. has a net worth of at least ten million dollars or has acquired indemnity insurance for at least that amount.

 These are the requirements for starting a stock brokerage.
 If those requirements can be met, then that firm can use this as a way to position itself to members of the market that want a real-time digitized approach to the business of trading stocks.

+The onboarding process to get prospective customers to trade stocks in the current framework of Jamaican brokerages appears to be tedious.
+The challenge with delivering a 10x tech disruption is to build the system so intuitive that stating all the steps to be onboarded is not necessary.
+All the affordances easily navigates the user to conduct their affairs without being stumped.

+Setting up a brokerage in Jamaica also involves the following important requirements,

+1. The JSE and the Financial Services Commission must register all employees of these firms who assist customers in making investment decisions and who trade on our market.

+2. These JSE member-dealer organizations must meet rigorous regulatory standards.
+Firms are obliged to monitor their own compliance with applicable rules and regulations for possible violations.
+Each year, JSE RMOD (JSE's compliance department) examines every member organization that does business with the public to determine whether these requirements are met.

 ## Monetization